 Frequently-Asked Questions at RCC

 Why was RCC started?
-What is the church’s vision?
+What is the church’s mission?
 Ripon Community Church was started in fall 2002 with the intention of reaching out to people who have given up on church but not on God.
-Our vision is to help people know, trust, and develop fully-devoted personal relationships with Jesus.
+Our mission is to help you take your next step in your relationships with God.
 RCC exists not only to help its own attenders grow, but also to bless and impact the surrounding community with Gods love.

 Do I have to be a member of the church to attend RCC?
 No, you’re welcome to attend as long as you’d like without formally becoming a member.